GeneralBiotics/GLaDyS/README.md

 # GLaDyS

-high security questionnaires for scientific studies
+High security questionnaires for scientific studies

 *Note: this codebase is under rapid development.
 Please check back in the near future if you are interested in using this project for your data collection needs.*